 The input encoded bits stream of a single spatial stream are broken into groups of NCBPB × NCB bits, , where q denotes the group number.
 The STBC applies the encoding procedure defined in 30.5.9.4.3.
 The padding procedure requires that the total number of groups of NCBPB × NCB bits shall be an even number.

-Each group of bits , k = 0, 1, …, NSPB × NCB – 1, is converted to the constellation point following the rules defined in 20.6.3.2.4.
+Each group of bits , k = 0, 1, …, NSPB – 1, is converted to the constellation point following the rules defined in 20.6.3.2.4.

 STBC operates with symbol blocks, q = 0, 1, …, NBLKS – 1, and with blocks with inverted symbols order of a single spatial stream and assigns these blocks to two space-time streams.